dcos/examples/instana-agent/1.11/README.md

 This is being taken care of by the deployment constraints.
 If you have, say, three hosts, and set the scaling to three, DC/OS will deploy exactly one Instana agent on each host.
 If you want different host tags for each and every machine, the Instana agent needs to be deployed separately.

+Click edit and then scale

 ![The Instana agent supports scaling](img/DCOS-step4.png "The Instana agent supports scaling")

+Select the desired number of instances

 ![Scale the number of desired hosts](img/Scaling.png "Scale the number of desired hosts")